 - Carbon Steel: lightly oiled and requires cleaning before final finish using acid or solvent bath with a water rinse

-- Aluminum: Clean with a non-etching chemical or detergent, then rinse and dry thoroughly (A wax or non-wax base cleaner can be used)
+- Aluminum: Clean with a non-etching chemical or detergent, then rinse and dry thoroughly (A wax or non-wax based cleaner can be used)

-- Protective coating of zinc; may have a rough uneven appearance.
+- Hot Dip Galvanizing: Protective coating of zinc; may have a rough uneven appearance.
 Not applicable to patterns smaller than 1/4”

-- Zinc finish applied to sheets to provide weather resistance
+- Electro-Galvanized: Zinc finish applied to sheets to provide weather resistance

-- A plane of the sheet leveled without flattening strands or bonds
+- Leveling: A plane of the sheet leveled without flattening strands or bonds

 - (Anodized, Coated, Painted or Plated expanded metal also available)